CSE 100 Principles of Programming. (3) F, S, SS

 CSE 120 Digital Design Fundamentals.
 (3) F, S, SS

 Number systems, conversion methods, binary and complement arithmetic, Boolean algebra, circuit minimization, ROMs, PLAs, flipflops, synchronous sequential circuits.
 Lecture, lab.
 Cross-listed as EEE 120.
+Credit is allowed only for CSE 120 or EEE 120.
 Prerequisite: computer literacy.

 CSE 180 Computer Literacy.
 (3) F, S, SS